My Quiet Kitchen

 But lighter doesn't mean it's lacking in flavor!

-• A small amount of cashews add richness.
+• Cashews add richness.

 • Miso and nutritional yeast lend cheesy, umami-rich flavor to the sauce.